Should I move my old pensions?

 The impact of high charges on your pension schemes

 The negative effect of high charges and poor fund performance should not be underestimated.
+This should guide your decision on where to leave your pension savings.

 If a 35-year-old with a £10,000 pension pot invests until 65 in a fund that achieves 5% annual investment growth, but charges 2% a year, the pot will be worth £23,720.